Crash Landing (Jimi Hendrix album): Background

-Controversy
+Controversies

 Crash Landing was the first release produced by Douglas, and immediately caused controversy.
 The liner notes of the album indicated that Douglas used several session musicians, none of whom had ever even met Hendrix, to re-record or overdub guitar, bass, drums, and percussion on the album, erasing the contributions of the original musicians and changing the feel of the songs (Hendrix' vocals and guitar contributions were retained).
 This was evidently done to give a finish to songs that were works in progress or may have been recorded as demos.
 Douglas also added female backing vocals to the title track.
 The album peaked at numbers five in the US and 35 in the UK, the highest chart positions since The Cry of Love.
 The album reached number 5 in Canada, and was number 38 in the year-end chart.

+It's worth noting that Alan Douglas made a serious and very embarrassing mistake during the production of the album, as John McDermott reveals: when Alan Douglas and engineer Les Kahn came across a box labeled "M.L.K." containing a two-track tape featuring a mixdown of a long instrumental, they assumed it was a Hendrix tribute to Martin Luther King, but they were wrong.

+Jimi was due to play in Newark on April 5, 1968, but the show was canceled due to the assassination, so Jimi played a live instrumental improvisation to the memory of the minister, before walking offstage quietly.
+However, he never recorded a studio tribute to the civil rights activist.

+So, oblivious that the tape had nothing to do with Martin Luther King, they gave it to Tony Bongiovi without verifying its origin, presenting it as authentic Hendrix material, even though they couldn't find the masters, and for good reason: there never were such masters.